 5. Sensory Re-Education

-Like most side effects of severe TBI, sensory issues can be treated by rewiring the brain through neuroplasticity.
+Like most symptoms of severe TBI, sensory issues can be treated by rewiring the brain through neuroplasticity.
 This can allow other areas of the brain to process your senses.

-The best type of therapy to help accomplish this is sensory reeducation exercises.
+The best type of therapy to help accomplish this is sensory reeducation exercises (which is typically done within an occupational therapy session).
 Sensory reeducation, also known as sensory retraining, is a form of cognitive-behavioral therapy that helps the brain relearn how to process sensation again.

 It works by exposing patients to different sensations and helping them learn how to distinguish between them again.
 The therapy has proven effective at activating neuroplasticity and helping people regain feeling.